 - Hazard identification: which aims to identify the effects of concern.
-For existing substances the aim is also to review the classification of the substance while for new substances a proposal on classification is carried out; - Dose (concentration) response (effect) assessment: at this step the predicted no effect concentration (PNEC), shall, where possible, be determined.
+For existing substances the aim is also to review the classification of the substance while for new substances a proposal on classification is done; - Dose (concentration) response (effect) assessment: at this step the predicted no effect concentration (PNEC), shall, where possible, is determined.